rawsrc/PhpEcho/README.md

 generating the helpers.
 The code for the view part of your project is not impacted by the upgrade.

 **NEW FEATURE IN PhpEcho v5.0.0:**<br>
-1. Removing th constant `HELPER_BOUND_TO_CLASS_INSTANCE` which is replaced by `PhpEcho::addBindableHelper`
+1. Removing th constant `HELPER_BOUND_TO_CLASS_INSTANCE`, it's replaced by `PhpEcho::addBindableHelper`
 2. Removing the constant `HELPER_RETURN_ESCAPED_DATA`.
 Now, the engine is able to check when data must be escaped and preserve the native datatype when it's safe in HTML context
-2. Instead of dying silently with `null` or empty string, the engine now throws an `Exception` You must produce a better code as it will crash on each low quality segment.
+2. Instead of dying silently with `null` or empty string, the engine now throws in all case an `Exception` You must produce a better code as it will crash on each low quality segment.
 3. Add new method `renderBlock()` to link easily a child block to its parent
 4. Many code improvements
-5. Soon "Fully tested": tests are in progress
+5. Fully tested: the core and all helpers have been fully tested

 **What you must know to use it**
 1. All values read from a PhpEcho instance are escaped and safe in HTML context.
-2. Parameters stored in any PhpEcho instance are NEVER escaped
+2. Parameters stored in any PhpEcho instance are **NEVER** escaped
 3. Inside an external view file, the instance of the class PhpEcho is always available through `$this`.
 4. You MUST NEVER use a space in a name anywhere (block, helper, folder, path): a space is always read as a `DIRECTORY_SEPARATOR`